Request Information

 Course content subject to change.

-The bachelor’s degree program consists of 180 credits.
-You may be eligible for transfer credit, which is evaluated on an individual basis.
+* Transfer credit is evaluated on an individual basis.
 Not all credits are eligible to transfer.
-Please see the University Catalog for transfer credit policies.
+See the University Catalog for transfer credit policies.

 Compare up to three additional degrees